Victoria Prison: Preservation of F Hall

-Reasons for preserving F Hall (as submitted by the Central and Western District Council
+Reasons for preserving F Hall

 In the early 20th century, a series of changes happened in Victoria Prison.
 The existing F Hall, representing the door to the interior of the prison, was completed in 1913.
 It was used as a printing factory for prisoners to work and acquire skills.
 In 1931, F Hall was rebuilt as a two-storey building and a "weaving area" was added.
 After the Japanese Army invaded Hong Kong during World War II, many parts of the Prison, including F Hall, were severely damaged.
 F Hall was rebuilt in 1948 and was re-opened as a Government printing workshop (i.e. the former Printing Department).
 In 1956, the ground floor of F Hall was converted to an office and reception centre of the prison.
 The Victoria Prison finally closed down in early 2006.

 The Government declared Victoria Prison as a declared monument in September 1995.

 In early 2000, the Government planned to develop the Central Police Station and Victoria Prison Compound for cultural and tourism use, and to assign the Tourism Commission, which was responsible for developing the new tourist spots, to co-ordinate the development project.
 The Government also planned to let private enterprise develop and manage te heritage compound through public tender.

 Accompanied by representatives of the Antiquities and Monuments Office (AMO), the Central and Western District Council (C&W DC) visited the heritage compound in April 2003.
 During the visit, the C&W DC learned that the Antiquities Advisory Board (AAB) had considered the 18 buildings in the heritage compound as historical buildings.
 However, AAB formally laid down a set of guidelines for developing the heritage compound after a meeting held in June 2004.
 The guidelines pointed out that only 17 buildings in the compound were considered historical buildings and that F Hall, located behind the entrance to Victoria Prison, was not on the list.